What is annual accounting?

 Annual accounting is normally open to you if you do not expect your taxable turnover to exceed £1,350,000 in the next twelve months.
 You should exclude the value of expected sales of capital assets.
 If you have been registered for less than a year, your expected taxable turnover will normally be the amount you entered on your application to register.

 You have to apply to use the scheme, using form VAT600 AA if the application is only for the annual accounting scheme or form VAT600 AA/FRS if it is a joint application to use the annual accounting and flat rate schemes.
-These forms can be printed off from the HMRC website found by entering VAT600 AA or VAT600 AA/FRS.
+These forms are on the HMRC website.
 You can at the same time apply to join the Flat Rate Scheme.
 Note also that those who used HMRC's online services to register for VAT may apply online to use this scheme if the application is submitted at the same time.

 You may withdraw from the scheme voluntarily at any time by application in writing to your local VAT office.